CodingGarden/troll-garden/README.md

 * White noise at 5% volume
 * Add a 2% blur filter to all pages randomly
 * Every x clicks takes you to a charity of choice page
+* Swap W A S D and arrow keys randomly